novicecoderjill/3W-OnG-well-class-prediction/ain/README.md

 - AUPRC
 - AUROC

-## Implentation
+## Implementation
 Through assessment and validation, the best model were identified as Random Forest.
 Explainable AI was added in the implementation to provide transparenct to the model.
 SHAP tree explainer was implemented to generate a SHAP summary plot.

 # Reproducibility
-The eda.ipynb and the model.ipynb are made to run based on prompted undesirable event label (0-8),and can be reproduced independently of each other.
+The `eda.ipynb` and the `model.ipynb` are made to run based on prompted undesirable event label (0-8),and can be reproduced independently of each other.

 To initialize a local Jupyter Notebook server: